 On February 9, 2004, the defendant held up a cab at gunpoint and robbed the driver and the passenger.
 Several days later the defendant held up the same cab at gunpoint and robbed the driver and a different passenger.
 He was convicted of four counts of Armed Robbery and four counts of Possession of a Firearm During a Crime of Violence.
 This example has multiple victims (the cabdriver and passengers) in multiple events (two armed robberies), and one victim (the cabdriver) in multiple events (two armed robberies).
 Armed Robbery and PFCOV are both in Group 5.
 Assuming defendant had no prior record, he will be sentenced in Box 5A, a prison only box with a range of 36 to 84 months.
 Each of these offenses, however, carries a mandatory minimum of 60 months.
 The sentences for each of the four armed robberies must be consecutive since one victim was robbed twice and there are two other victims.
 The two PFCOV's in each event should be sentenced either consecutively or concurrently to each other and to the armed robberies.
-Thus, the minimum sentence for these offenses is 240 months (4 AR's times the mandatory minimum of 60 months); the maximum sentence for these offenses is 504 months (4 AR's plus 2 PFCOV's times the maximum of 84 months).
+Thus, the minimum sentence for these offenses is 240 months (4 AR's times the mandatory minimum of 60 months).
 If the judge believes that the minimum sentence is too harsh, he or she may apply Mitigating Factor #9.
 Under such circumstances, the sentence cannot be lower than 60 months.

-14 The word "event" is defined in § 7.10, infra.
+&lt;sup>20 The word "event" is defined in § 7.10, infra.

-15 A defendant who commits an offense while on post-conviction escape status or furlough is considered to be serving a sentence or under sentence at that time.
+&lt;sup>21 A defendant who commits an offense while on post-conviction escape status or furlough is considered to be serving a sentence or under sentence at that time.